Know how to buy a lotto ticket from a vending machine

 In the self service ticket machines or Game Points you can play your favorite Lottery Draw Games and check tickets for winners with the touch of a finger.
 Pick the Lottery draw game you’d like to play.
 Insert $1, $5, $10 or $20 bills.
 This machine does not give change so insert the exact amount you would like to play.
 Play by entering your lucky numbers or selecting Quick Pick.
 You can also select to play multiple sets of numbers for the current draw or Advanced Play for future draws.
 When you’re finished, you’ll receive your ticket.
 Always remember to sign the back of it.
 Check to see if you’re a winner by scanning your ticket below the orange arrow on the front of the self-service ticket machine.
 Results will be displayed on the monitor.

-WinStations are essentially self-service vending machines that allow Lottery players to purchase draw-style and scratch-off tickets without the aid of a salesperson.
+WinStations are therefore self-service vending machines that allow Lottery players to purchase draw-style and scratch-off tickets without the aid of a salesperson.
 These are located in few retailer stores in Louisiana state and few others states of US.
 Similar to other vending machines, you insert bills into the WinStation, select the draw-style game button or scratch-off game window for the ticket(s) they desire, and the machine automatically dispenses the tickets.

 Scan Your Driver’s License.
 The WinStation must first confirm you are least 21 years old, the minimum age to purchase Lottery tickets.